swannodette/swannodette.github.com/_posts/2014-12-31-the-old-way-the-new-way.md

 recompiles everything in memory again and streams it to the JS process.

-Now lets try the new Node.js REPL.
-Let make a file `node_repl.clj` its contents should like the following:
+Now let's try the new Node.js REPL.
+Make a new file `node_repl.clj`, it's contents should like the following:

 ```clj
 (require '[cljs.repl :as repl]